destiny-evidence/destiny-repository/docs/procedures/robot-automation.rst

 Request Domain Inclusion Annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This percolator query matches on new references that have received an abstract.
+This percolator query matches on references that have received an abstract.
+This might either be on import, or on addition of a new abstract enhancement.
 This is an example of how the orchestration starts to piece together - if the above automation is executed, and an abstract is created, this automation will then be triggered.

 .. code-block:: json